 I am a member of the Society of Children’s Book Writers and Illustrators.
-After numerous magazine and anthology contributions, I now have two published books.
+After numerous magazine and anthology contributions, I now have several published books.
 The novels are aimed at tweens (ages 9-12) but, to my happy surprise, are read by all ages.
 The first, Call Me Amy, was chosen for BankStreet College of Education’s Best Books of 2013.
 Its sequel, Amy’s Choice, was released in fall, 2014.
 Both stories take place in a tiny fishing village on the coast of Maine.
 For reviews and more information, please click the ‘Books’ tab.
 UPDATE: My third novel is forthcoming.
 Keep an eye out for Roller Boy!

 If you’d like to know more about my writing, here are two links to interviews with me: